-- In highly susceptible hosts, leaf tissue around the leaf spot dies, which then turns brown with a red border and expands from the infection point to the leaf edges in a wedge shape.
+- In highly susceptible hosts, leaf tissue around the leaf spot dies.
+The spot then turns brown (with a red border) and expands from the infection point to the leaf edges in a wedge shape.

 - Infected leaf veins cause the leaf to curl and become distorted.

-- Finger-like tubes develop on leaf petioles, stems and occasionally develop on upper and lower sides of leaf veins.
+- Finger-like tubes develop on leaf petioles (leafstalks), stems and occasionally develop on upper and lower sides of leaf veins.

 - In fall, round, woody galls can be found on twigs and small branches.
 These galls are greenish-brown and up to 2 inches in diameter.

-- In spring, these galls produce gelatinous, orange tentacle-like projections that are 1/2 inch to 3/4 inch long during wet weather.
+- In wet spring weather, these galls produce orange, gummy, tentacle-like projections that are 1/2 to 3/4 inch long.

-- When dry, the orange gelatinous spore producing structures shrivel to dry reddish-brown projections on the gall.
-Galls can dry down and rehydrate several times in one spring.
+- When dry, the gummy orange structures shrivel to a dry, reddish-brown.
+Galls can dry and rehydrate several times in one spring.

 - Small, reddish-brown, woody galls form along needles and stems.
-These galls can be round or irregularly shaped and from 1/10th inch to just over 1/2 inch, which is smaller compared to cedar-apple rust galls.
+These galls can be round or irregularly shaped and from 1/10th inch to just over 1/2 inch in size (smaller than cedar-apple rust galls).

-- In spring, bright orange, gelatinous horns with straight, blunt fingers form that are shorter and fatter than cedar-apple rust galls.
+- In spring, bright orange, gummy horns form.
+These horns have straight, blunt fingers that are shorter and fatter than cedar-apple rust galls.

-- In spring, small orange, gelatinous blobs emerge from swollen areas and cracks along infected branches.
+- In spring, small, orange, gummy blobs come out of swollen areas and cracks along infected branches.